carloscerlira/Magnetic-Pendulum/README.md

 ![Imgur Image](https://imgur.com/cRJI8Ky.png)
 ![Imgur Image](https://imgur.com/6BFZDp2.png)
 # Documentation
-* The cppIntegration.cu contains the algorithm, a graphics API is nedeed for implenetation such as OpenGL.
+* The cppIntegration.cu contains the program, a graphics API is nedeed for implenetation such as OpenGL.
+* The poster.pdf file constains the scientific poster where the problem and the details about the solution can be found.